 How does it work?

-Cupping therapy has well established its position in therapeutic medicine over the centuries, but western medicine that depends upon scientific research in proving the efficacy of a treatment, has yet to acknowledge cupping therapy.
+Cupping therapy has well established its position in therapeutic medicine over the centuries, but western medicine that depends upon scientific research in proving the efficacy of a treatment growing.

 Cupping therapy finds useful indications in,